Mahmoudz/Porto/README.md

 <Summary>Actions</Summary>
 <br>

-Actions represent the Use Cases of the Application *(the actions that can be taken by a User or a Software in the Application)*.
+Actions represent the Use Cases of the Application *(i.e., the actions that can be performed by a user or software in the application)*.

-Actions CAN hold business logic or/and they orchestrate the Tasks to perform the business logic.
+Actions can hold business logic and/or orchestrate the tasks to perform the business logic.

-Actions take data structures as inputs, manipulates them according to the business rules internally or through some Tasks, then output a new data structures.
+Actions take data structures as inputs, manipulate them according to the business rules, and output new data structures.

-Actions SHOULD NOT care how the Data is gathered, or how it will be represented.
+Actions should not be concerned with how the data is gathered or how it will be represented.

-By just looking at the Actions folder of a Container, you can determine what Use Cases (features) your Container provides.
+By looking at the Actions folder of a Container, you can determine what use cases (features) your Container provides.
-And by looking at all the Actions you can tell what an Application can do.
+By looking at all the Actions, you can tell what an application can do.

 #### Principles:
-- Every Action SHOULD be responsible for doing a single Use Case in the Application.
+- Every Action should be responsible for performing a single use case in the application.
-- An Action MAY retrieves data from Tasks and pass data to another Task.
+- An Action may retrieve data from Tasks and pass data to another Task.
-- An Action MAY call multiple Tasks.
-(They can even call Tasks from other Containers as well!).
+- An Action may call multiple Tasks, and can even call Tasks from other Containers.
-- Actions MAY return data to the Controller.
+- Actions may return data to the Controller.
-- Actions SHOULD NOT return a response.
-(The Controller's job is to return a response).
+- Actions should not return a response (the Controller's job is to return a response).
-- An Action SHOULD NOT call another Action (If you need to reuse a big chunk of business logic in multiple Actions, and this chunk is calling some Tasks, you can create a SubAction).
-See the SubAction section below.
+- An Action should not call another Action.
+Instead, if you need to reuse a big chunk of business logic in multiple Actions, and this chunk is calling some Tasks, you can create a SubAction (see the SubAction section below).
 - Actions are mainly used from Controllers.
-However, they can be used from Events Listeners, Commands and/or other Classes.
-But they SHOULD NOT be used from Tasks.
+However, they can be used from Events Listeners, Commands, and/or other Classes, but they should not be used from Tasks.
-- Every Action SHOULD have only a single function named `run()`.
+- Every Action should have only a single function named `run()`.
 - The Action main function `run()` can accept a Request Object in the parameter.
-- Actions are responsible of handling all expected Exceptions.
+- Actions are responsible for handling all expected Exceptions.

 ***